-AP FACT CHECK: Claims from Pence and Harris VP debate
+AP FACT CHECK: Pence echoes Trump misfires in VP debate

 PENCE: “President Trump and I have a plan to improve health care and to protect preexisting conditions for all Americans.”

-THE FACTS: There is no clear plan.
+THE FACTS: No, there is no clear plan.
 People with preexisting conditions are already protected by the Obama-era Affordable Care Act, and if the Trump administration succeeds in persuading the Supreme Court to overturn it, those protections will be jeopardy.

-President Donald Trump has signed an executive order declaring it the policy of the U.S. government to protect people with preexisting conditions, but Trump would have to go back to Congress to work out legislation to replace those in “Obamacare.”
+Trump has signed an executive order declaring it the policy of the U.S. government to protect people with preexisting conditions, but Trump would have to go back to Congress to work out legislation to replace those in “Obamacare.”

 Various Republican approaches offered in 2017 would have undermined the protections in the ACA, and Trump has not offered details of how his plan would work.
 Although Trump has been in office nearly four years, he has yet to roll out the comprehensive health proposal he once promised.